CyberGeekPk/IBM-Cybersecurity-Analyst-Notes/course4/module5.md

 ## Ticket 3: Configure firewall and network protection
 Access Windows Defender Firewall with Advanced Security to create a new rule with following properties.
-a.
-A port rule that controls connections for a TCP port on port 80
+1. A port rule that controls connections for a TCP port on port 80
-b.
-Allow the connection on Domain, Private, and Public
+2. Allow the connection on Domain, Private, and Public.
-c.
-Includes the rule name: "Port 80 Permitted"
+3. Includes the rule name: "Port 80 Permitted"